Love Beneath our Feet

 He remained.

 Even now, the rings are visible.
 Growth held in stone.
+The grain remains alive.

 Fire.
 Cadence.
 Watchfulness.